Immadominion/wheres_dominion/README.md

 <br />

 ## What is the "Where's Alex?" game?
-Hide alex in a secret location and wager another person on Aleo to guess where you hid Alex.
+Hide Dominion in a secret location and wager another person on Aleo to guess where you hid Dominion.
 If they guess wrong, then you win the prize pot between you both!

  <br />